-We do not believe that 160 is exhaustive of every conservation-focused organization / agency working in the region.
-We do, however, believe it is an accurate representation of the organizational landscape..
+^{}We do not necessarily believe that 160 is exhaustive of every conservation-focused organization/agency working in the region.
+We do, however, believe it is an accurate representation of the organizational landscape.

-Using network analysis tools, we were also able to assess the make-up of the "organizational types" in the network.
-As we consider strategically moving forward with particular initiatives, it is important to consider the make-up of the "types" of organizations.
+Using network analysis tools, we were able to assess the make-up of the "organizational types" in the network.
+When planning specific efforts or initiatives, we can use this information to be strategic regarding the organizational types involved.